 There are a number of legal issues involved in surrogacy arrangements abroad.
 With IVF surrogacy in Mexico, legal contracts not only enumerate the rights and obligations for both parties, but also the intricate details regarding the baby’s birth so parents can bypass adoption proceedings.

-CARE Mexico wholeheartedly believes than everyone who wants to build a family should have the right to do so.
+Our firm wholeheartedly believes than everyone who wants to build a family should have the right to do so.
 Our company has taken legal action to defend Human Rights, fight for equality and the free will of choosing surrogacy as a way of growing a family.

 What Does the Law Say?